Profunctorial algebras: Pseudomonads on CAT and extensions to PROF

-\begin{remark} Consider the pseudomonad $\bb F$ of \Cref{ssec:quotients}, whose discrete pseudoalgebras are continuous lattices as these are the $\mathcal F$-algebras.
-Morphisms of pseudo-$\bb F$-algebras between them coincide with Scott-continuous maps \emph{which also preserve all meets}, as these correspond to morphisms of $\mathcal F$-algebras.
+\begin{remark} As they can be identified with the $\mathcal F$-algebras, continuous lattices coincide with the small and discrete pseudo-$\bb F$-algebras.
+Morphisms of pseudo-$\bb F$-algebras between them coincide with Scott-continuous maps \emph{which also preserve all meets}, since the latter correspond to morphisms of $\mathcal F$-algebras.
 Therefore, strictly speaking, $\PsAlg{\bb F}$ does not categorify the category of continuous lattices proved to be cartesian closed in \cite{scottContinuousLattices1972}.
 We conjecture that a cartesian closed $2$-category of pseudo-$\bb F$-algebras (cf.\ \cite{savilleCartesianClosedBicategories2019}) can be defined by weakening their morphisms appropriately, thus giving a bicategorical domain-theoretic model of $\lambda$-calculus.

 Similarly, we can consider the \emph{proper} filter monad $\mathcal F_+$ on $\Set$, i.e.\ where $\mathcal F_+(X)$ is the set of proper filters on a set $X$: the category $\Alg{ \mathcal F_+}$, isomorphic to that of \emph{continuous domains} by \cite{wylerAlgebraicTheoriesContinuous1985} (see also \cite{escardoInjectiveSpacesFilter1997}), contains the cartesian closed category of Scott domains. \end{remark}